My, my, folks, it just, it's, it's all going wrong for the one.

 These are the people I'm talking about.

-They'll take it so low we will never win anything.
+They'll take it so low, we will never win anything.

-We are gonna be a regional party.
+We are going to be a regional party.

-Uh we'll never elect anybody from New England.
+We'll never elect anybody from New England.

-All of that's out the window now, with a basically conservative message.
+All of that's out the window now with a basically conservative message.

-He did not win as a third party candidate.
+He did not win as a third-party candidate.

 He did not disavow being a Republican.